ScaleFT/envoy_filter_accessfabric/README.md

 1. More tests - see `TODO`s in `src/sft/integration_test`
 2. Think about adding a dependency for JWT/JWK parsing/validation - it's currently very limited to just EC keys.
-3. Reorg/Cleanup: JWKS should be a class.
-Claim validation should be it's responsibility, not in a god method on the filter.
-4. When configured to fetch JWKS, the filter initializes before the cluster is ready, so you have to wait an interval before it can actually fetch the JWKS.
-We need to figure out how to trigger this or just don't use `RestApiFetcher` and do our own polling.
 5. Check for leaks/general code review.